 These aren’t your ordinary blueberry pancakes.
 A hint of lemon adds tangy sweetness to brighten up your morning.
 To cook, just add water and cooking oil.
 The mix contains freeze dried blueberries so you will need to let the batter sit for a few minutes while they rehydrate.
 Be sure to scoop from the bottom because the blueberries sink.
 Making light and fluffy pancakes has never been easier.

 The packaging says it makes 10-22 servings.
 We were able to make breakfast for 2 for three mornings.
 The lemon blueberry pancakes retail for $9.25.
+This was my favorite item from Great Grub Camp Food.

 Cheese Tortellini Soup